Sai Kung Town: Public housing

 Tui Min Hoi Chuen (對面海邨) is a public housing estate in Tui Min Hoi, developed by Hong Kong Housing Society.
 It is the first rural public housing estate developed by Hong Kong Housing Society.
-It consists of 4 blocks of 5-storey buildings completed in 1984, 1985 and 1986 respectively.
+It consists of 4 blocks of 5-storey buildings completed in 1984, 1985 and 1986.

 Lakeside Garden (翠塘花園) is primarily a subsidised private housing estate and Flat-for-Sale Scheme estate on the reclaimed land.
 It is the third rural housing scheme developed by Hong Kong Housing Society.
 It consists of ten private residential blocks and one rental residential block, completed in 1997.
-The rental block provides affordable rental housing similar to those of Hong Kong Housing Authority.
+The rental block provides affordable rental housing similar to those of the Hong Kong Housing Authority.

 Transport

-Sai Kung Town is primarily served by double-decker buses, public light buses and green taxis.
+Sai Kung Town is primarily served by double-decker buses, minibus and both green and red taxis.
 There is no MTR link to Sai Kung Town.
-Ferry services are available to the neighbouring islands and isolated coastal villages in the Sai Kung Hoi, as well as to the public golf course on one of the nearby islands.
+Ferry services are available to the neighbouring islands and isolated coastal villages in Sai Kung Hoi.

-Media
+Take a minibus to Sai Kung from Hang Hau MTR Station (minibus 101M), Mong Kok MTR Station (red minibus), or Choi Hung MTR Station (minibus 1A or bus 92).

+Press

-Sai Kung is served by Sai Kung & Clearwater Bay Magazine, a free-distribution English language monthly magazine and the community website Saikung.com.
+Sai Kung is served by Sai Kung & Clearwater Bay Magazine, a freely-distributed, English-language monthly magazine, and the community website Saikung.com.

 Education

 Sai Kung is in Primary One Admission (POA) School Net 95.
 Within the school net are multiple aided schools (operated independently but funded with government money) and one government school: Tseung Kwan O Government Primary School (將軍澳官立小學).

 The Hong Kong Academy (Early Childhood, Primary & Secondary) is located in Sai Kung.

 Sai Kung Sung Tsun Catholic School (Primary Section & Secondary Section) is also located in Sai Kung.

+Hong Kong Public Libraries operates the Sai Kung Public Library in the Sai Kung Government Offices.